 Postdoctoral Fellowship: Dana-Farber Cancer Institute/Harvard Medical School and MD Anderson Cancer Center; mentors Lynda Chin and Andy Futreal

 Primary Long Term Interests: Discovery of therapeutically relevant vulnerabilities of genetically defined subtypes of cancer; discovery of cancer therapeutics

 Nicholas Blazanin, Ph.D.

-Nicholas Blazanin obtained his Doctor of Philosophy in Molecular Toxicology from The Pennsylvania State University
+Nicholas Blazanin obtained his Ph.D. in molecular toxicology from The Pennsylvania State University

 His current research interests involve characterizing effective and durable cancer therapies using chemical probes called proteolysis targeting chimeras (PROTACs) targeting the glucocorticoid receptor and implementing drug based CRISPR screens to identify novel gene targets that can be harnessed therapeutically.

-Dr. Sasi Kumar earned his Masters of Science in Genetics from Osmania University, India.
+Dr. Sasi Kumar earned his master of science in genetics from Osmania University, India.
 He received his Ph.D. from Centre for Cellular and Molecular Biology and he completed his thesis entitled “Studies on regulation of C3G and its role in signaling to actin cytoskeleton dependent cellular functions.”

 The ultimate goal is to understand the molecular mechanisms that cause cancer and seek more effective therapeutic interventions.